huybrechtsxyz/atuaro/handbook/04_game_rules.md

 ## Round Down
 There's one more general rule you need to know at the outset.
 Whenever you divide a number in the game, round down if you end up with a fraction, even if the fraction is one-half or greater.
 Dividing 3 by 2 means the result is 1.5, rounded down to 1.

+## Hit Points
+Depending on the style of the game your hit points might deviate from the standard.

+### Hardcore Mode
+* Hit Points are thrown using the Hit Die without the CON modifier.
+* You are DEATH at lower then zero hit points.
+On zero hit points you are unconscious.

 ## Temporary Hit Points
 Temporary hit points aren't cumulative.
 If you have temporary hit points and receive more of them, you don't add them together, unless a game feature says you can.
 Instead, you decide which temporary hit points to keep.

-## Conditions

 ## Critical Hit and Fumble
 Critical hits and fumbles happen when you roll a natural 20 or 1 on a 20-sided die.
 This means you rolled a 1 or 20 without any modifiers like your attack mod (but rolling a natural 20 with advantage counts).
 There is a seperate table for weapons and spells.
-Please about critical Hit and Fumbles / misses.

-## Disarm Action
+## Combat Zones
-A creature can use a weapon attack to knock a weapon or another item from a target's grasp.
-Please about disarming a weapon or countering a spell.
+In some scenarios the DM might declare a room a ZONE.
+That means everything in that zone can freely attack without movement.
+Going from ZONE to ZONE then uses movement and triggers reaction.
+Anything in that zone is considered melee combat.